 First Court of Appeals

-Justice Hightower began his legal career in Longview, Texas as an associate and then a partner in the Sharp, Ward, Price, and Hightower law firm.
-There, he was co-counsel in a case argued before the United States Supreme Court.
+Justice Hightower began his legal career in Longview, Texas as an associate and then as a partner in the law firm of Sharp, Ward, Price, and Hightower.
+There, he was co-counsel in one case argued before the United States Supreme Court.
 In 1986, he relocated to Houston as a trial partner in the state-wide firm eventually known as Brown McCarroll & Oaks Hartline.
-In 2000, Richard opened his own law firm, Richard F. Hightower, P.C., focusing on the interests of public-school districts and other educational entities and serving as a certified mediator in hundreds of legal disputes.
-He was also of counsel to the Oaks, Hartline & Daly law firm.
+In 2000, Justice Hightower opened his own law firm, Richard F. Hightower P.C., focusing on the interests of public-school districts and other educational entities and serving as a certified mediator in hundreds of legal disputes.

 Justice Hightower has argued in both state and federal appellate courts.
-He is rated AV Preeminent by Martindale Hubbell and has been recognized as a Super Lawyer by Texas Monthly Magazine.
-He is a Houston Bar Association Fellow and served as an active member of the Texas Council of School Attorneys.
+He is rated AV Preeminent by Martindale Hubbell and has been recognized as a Texas Super Lawyer.
+He is a Life Fellow of the Houston Bar Association, a Fellow in the Texas Bar Foundation, and, prior to taking the bench, was an active member of the Texas Council of School Attorneys.

-When not at work, Justice Hightower can often be spotted at Houston and Baylor sports events.
-He has one adult son, two chocolate labs, and one Staffordshire bull terrier rescued from Hurricane Harvey.
+When not at the courthouse, Justice Hightower can often be spotted at Houston and Baylor sporting events.
+He has one adult son, and one American Staffordshire Terrier rescued from Hurricane Harvey.